Connie Smith: Personal life

 Smith has been married four times.
 In 1961, she married Jerry Smith, a ferro-analyst at the Inter-Lake Iron Corporation in Beverly, Ohio.
-They had one child together, born on 9 March 1963, named Darren Justin.
+They had one child together, born on March 9, 1963, named Darren Justin.
 (In the late 1970s, Darren went to Europe to become a missionary; he is currently a psychologist.)
 In the mid-1960s, the couple divorced and Smith married the guitarist in her touring band, Jack Watkins.
 They had a son before separating nearly a year after marrying.
 Shortly afterward, Smith married telephone repairman Marshall Haynes.
 In the early 1970s, Haynes frequently toured with Connie on her road show.
 The couple had three daughters.

-After divorcing Haynes in the early 1990s, Smith stated that she would never marry again.
-However, on 8 July 1997, she married for the fourth time, this time to her producer, country artist Marty Stuart.
-Stuart began producing her after writing songs for Smith's 1998 comeback album.
+After divorcing Haynes in the early 1990s, Smith stated that she never would marry again.
+However, on July 8, 1997, she married for the fourth time, this time to her producer, country artist Marty Stuart, who began producing her after writing songs for Smith's 1998 comeback album.
 Stuart described encountering Smith 26 years earlier, after attending her concert: "I met Connie when I was 12 years old.
 She came to the Indian reservation in my hometown of Philadelphia, Mississippi, to work at a fair.
 She hasn't changed a bit.
 She looked great then and she looks great now."
 Stuart said he told his mother then that he was going to marry Connie Smith.
-Smith explains how they have sustained their marriage : "Make the Lord the center ... and commit."
+Smith explains how they have sustained their marriage : "Make the Lord the center...and commit."

 Smith revealed in a New York Times interview that she had been diagnosed with COVID-19 in February 2021.
 She was hospitalized, developing sepsis and pneumonia.
 She eventually made a full recovery.
-"They asked me if my heart stopped, did I want to be revived, and I said, ‘Of course, I don’t want to be a COVID statistic,’" she told the Nashville Scene.
+"They asked me if my heart stopped, did I want to be revived, and I said, 'Of course, I don't want to be a COVID statistic,'" she told the Nashville Scene.